nicolassutter/Tailwind_loves_sass/README.md

 ## Why this exists

-This modules allows Sass and Tailwind to be used at the same time on a single project.
+This modules allows Sass and Tailwind to be used at the same time on a single project without the hassle.

-This means no linting warning/errors when trying to use a custom @rule in sass.
+**This means no linting warning/errors when trying to use a custom @rule in sass**🎉🎉.

 ## Currently existing features